ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

     --genesis string      file path of genesis to use -h, --help                help for create
-    --latest              use latest VM version, takes precedence over --vm-version --spacesvm            use the SpacesVM as the base template --vm string           file path of custom vm to use --vm-version string   version of vm template to use
+    --latest              use latest VM version, takes precedence over --vm-version --vm string           file path of custom vm to use --vm-version string   version of vm template to use
 ```